Matherunner/hldoc/source/player.rst

 View vectors
 ------------

-In :ref:`viewangles` we parametrised the player's viewing direction in terms of the viewangles :math:`(\varphi, \vartheta, \varrho)`.
+In :ref:`player viewangles` we parametrised the player's viewing direction in terms of the viewangles :math:`(\varphi, \vartheta, \varrho)`.
 In many game mechanics, we work with *vectors* associated with the viewing direction instead.
 We may call them *view vectors*.

 .. prf:definition:: Three dimensional view vectors
    :label: three dimensional view vectors